deepset-ai/haystack-home/content/_index.md

   features:
     - title: Highly<br> customizable
       highlightedText: Don’t just use Haystack, build on top of it.
       text: The flexible components and pipelines architecture allows you to build around your own specifications and use-cases.
-Whether you’re building a simple retrieval-augmented generation (RAG) app or a complex architecture with many moving parts.
+Whether you’re building a simple retrieval-augmented generation (RAG) app or a complex agentic pipeline with many moving parts.

     - title: Build with leading LLM providers and AI tools
       highlightedText: Have the freedom of choice.
-      text: Thanks to our partnerships with many leading LLM providers, vector databases, and AI tools such as OpenAI, Mistral, Weaviate, Pinecone and so much more
+      text: Thanks to our partnerships with many leading LLM providers, vector databases, and AI tools such as OpenAI, Anthropic, Mistral, Weaviate, Pinecone and so much more

     - title: Production is where it gets real
       highlightedText: Get your application in front of the world.
-      text: Haystack 2.0 is built from the ground-up with production in mind.
-Our pipelines are fully serializable and perfect for K8s native workflows.
+      text: Haystack is built with production in mind.
+Pipelines are fully serializable and perfect for K8s native workflows.
 Logging and monitoring integrations give you the transparency you need.
-Our deployment guides walk you through full-scale deployments on all clouds and on-prem.
+Deployment guides walk you through full-scale deployments on all clouds and on-prem.

   studio:
     # title: "deepset Studio: Your Development Environment for Haystack"